 Notes include blue spruce, black cardamom, forest pine, and French lavender.

-- Sam Rader, founder of Dasein, creates small-batch perfumes from her home in the hills of Los Angeles.
+- Sam Rader, founder of Dasein, created small-batch perfumes from her home in the hills of Los Angeles.
+The brand was sold in 2020 to Jenna Lyles, and avid Dazein fan, and moved it from LA to Atlanta.
 The house gets its name from existentialist philosophers Hegel and Heidegger, who used the term "Dasein" (DAH-zyne) to define "human being" as the marriage between self-awareness and sensual experience.
 Dasein fragrances aim to awaken both.